 Rafiu Ighile oversees all financial and technology operations and ensuring responsible stewardship of school system resources.
 Ighile previously worked for the Howard County Government as Deputy Director of Finance and as Bureau Chief/Controller.
 He also held controller roles at the American Trucking Association, National Children’s Center Inc., and the Lt.
 Joseph P. Kennedy Institute.

-David Larner, Acting Chief Human Resources and Professional Development Officer
+David Larner, Chief Human Resources and Professional Development Officer

 Anissa Brown Dennis, Chief Operations Officer